 Orange Micro Dark/Orange Terror Stomp

-This amp is for the player who wants more gain, and the inclusion of an FX-loop.
+This amp is for the player who wants more gain (hence being the best budget choice in our roundup of best amps for metal), and the inclusion of an FX-loop.
 Using high-output humbuckers and a boost will easily get you enough gain for metal, as Ola Englund showcases in his video.

-This amp is modelled after the famous Dark Terror, which is a gainy monster.
-Colin from CS Guitars showcases to difference between the Micro Dark and the Dark Terror.
+This amp is modeled after the famous Dark Terror, which is a gainy monster.
+Colin from CS Guitars showcases the difference between the Micro Dark and the Dark Terror.

-The addition of an FX-loop is nice.
-This way you can play with a lot of gain, but still use your modulation and time based effects without them sounding distorted.
+The addition of an FX-loop is nice, as it means you can play with a lot of gain but still use your modulation and time-based effects without them sounding distorted.

 With the Terror Stamp, Orange has taken the ‘pedal-sized amp’ very seriously.
 The Terror Stamp is basically the same as the Micro Terror, except it’s pedal shaped and comes with an FX-loop.
 This retails for just under $200 new in most places.